 Personalized, Experienced Advocacy to Soothe Your Fears in St. Charles and Lincoln Counties

 Drug-related charges can be daunting and confusing to navigate.
 The criminal justice system does not treat drug allegations kindly.
 However, whether you have been wrongfully accused or had a legal right to possess prescription drugs for medical use, Wayne T. Schoeneberg can help you.
-Attorney Schoeneberg has been advocating for clients in St. Charles for over 40 years, and he will take a personalized approach to your case as he builds a strong defense based on the facts of your case and the results you seek.
+Attorney Schoeneberg has been advocating for clients in St. Charles for over 40 years, working in a number of capacities, including as a drug crime defense attorney.
+He will take a personalized approach to your case as he builds a strong defense based on the facts of your case and the results you seek.
 He understands your anxieties and will do his best to alleviate your fears and create a comfortable environment in the office for you to work through your defense against drug charges in Missouri.

 Missouri’s Controlled Substance Laws

 Like most states, Missouri categorizes illicit controlled substances (CDS) into 5 schedules.
 Substances classified as Schedule I are the most dangerous due to a higher risk of abuse and addiction, while substances in Schedule V are the least dangerous and usually acceptable for medical use.
 The classification primarily determines the penalties a person may face for possession.
 Generally, though, the possession of any type of drug other than marijuana is a Class C felony punishable by up to 7 years in prison and a $10,000 fine.

 It is also unlawful for any person to distribute, deliver, manufacture, or produce a controlled substance and to possess a controlled substance with such intent to distribute, deliver, manufacture, or produce, with few exceptions, such as a doctor who legally prescribes a prescription medication.